chung-leong/zigft/README.md

 Hello: 4, 123
 ```

+The function in the struct can have any name.
+It must be the only public function.

+## Limitations

 Function binding requires hardware-specific code.
 CPU architectures currently supported:
 `x86_64`, `x86`, `aarch64`, `arm`, `riscv64`, `riscv32`, `powerpc64`, `powerpc64le`,
 `powerpc`.